SB-1113

 Plain Language

-When a facility uses AI algorithms for clinical decision making, the AI must not supersede the health care provider's clinical judgment.
-The human provider retains final decision-making authority over patient care, including diagnosis and treatment planning.
-This is an absolute requirement — there is no exception for cases where the AI may have higher measured accuracy.
+When a facility uses AI-based algorithms for clinical decision making, the algorithms must not supersede the health care provider's own clinical judgment.
+The human provider retains ultimate authority over patient care decisions involving gathering information, diagnosing, and planning treatments.
+This is a human-override requirement ensuring AI remains a support tool rather than the final decision-maker in clinical contexts.

 Statutory Text